MicrosoftDocs/fabric-docs/docs/cicd/variable-library/variable-types.md

 ---
-title: The Microsoft Fabric Variable library
+title: The Microsoft Fabric Variable library variable types
-description: Understand how Variable libraries are used in the Fabric Application lifecycle management (ALM) tool.
+description: Understand how Variable libraries are used and what variable types are allowed.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: Lee